How to Spend 2 days in Quebec City, Canada

 There is also a guided tour of Château Frontenac you book, where you can not only get a glimpse into the hotel’s interior, but also learn the history behind it.
 Might be a fun way to spend an hour or so.

-In the winter, that very same spot turns into a giant icy slide, where you can hop on a tobbogan and go down at a speed up to 40 mph ( 70 km ).
-It’s one of the oldest attractions, dating back to 1884 and one of the top things to do in Quebec City in the winter.
+If you visit Quebec City in the winter, that very same boardwalk turns into a long icy slide, where you can hop on a tobbogan and go down at a speed up to 40 mph (70 km).
+Besides the thrilling ride, you also get some awesome views over the frozen St Lawrence River.
+It’s one of the oldest attractions in the city, dating back to 1884 and one of the top things to do in Quebec City in the winter.

 Visit Place Royale